Keeping you and your dog safe at the gorge

 Dogs are very welcome at Lydford Gorge.
 We do ask that they are kept on a lead at all times.
 This is for their own safety, for the safety of other visitors walking in the gorge and to protect wildlife as well as the thin soils on the slopes.

 If your dog does not enjoy being on a lead then the Gorge may not be the best place to go walking.
-The friendly visitor reception staff can advise you on good local places to go if your dog needs a run and isn’t used to being on the lead.
+The friendly visitor reception staff can advise you on good local places to go if your dog needs a run.

 By keeping your dog on a lead throughout the property we hope to ensure that everyone who comes to the Gorge has a brilliant and safe visit.